-Lip-sync, which is also called audio-to-video synchronization, is the relative timing between the video (which is actually a bunch of fast-paced images) and the soundtrack or audio associated with it.
+Lip-sync, which is also called audio-to-video synchronization, is the relative timing between the video (which is a bunch of fast-paced images) and the soundtrack or audio associated with it.
 Sometimes, the soundtrack might be faster than the video or video faster than the soundtrack.
-When this happens, it's said that the audio and video is out of sync.
+When this happens, it's said that the audio and video are out of sync.

 The lip-sync or audio-to-video sync error is the amount of time the soundtrack or audio deviates from perfect synchronization with the video.
-This amount could be a positive or negative value; If the value is positive, this means the audio leads the video while a negative value indicate that the soundtrack lags the video.
+This amount could be a positive or negative value; If the value is positive, this means the audio leads the video while a negative value indicates that the soundtrack lags the video.
 Video files or audio-video streams contain synchronization mechanisms.
 You get the video audio sync error (VLC sound delay, in this case) if some data is lost either from the audio or the video.

 If video files are not handled correctly, this synchronization error could occur.
 Here are some scenarios: